BIVROST/360WebPlayer/README.md

 -------

 [x] Standalone web component
+[x] Mobile support - Android
+[ ] Posters - flat thumbnails for spherical video
+[ ] Multi-resolution video ("HD" button)
 [ ] Support built-in media galleries and switching media [ ] Overlays - add content on top of your media
+[ ] More supported projections - frame, cylindrical, partial sphere mappings etc.
+[ ] More supported browsers
 [ ] Interactive overlays
-[ ] More supported browsers
-[ ] More supported projections - frame, cylindrical, partial sphere mappings etc.
-[ ] More supported headsets
-[x] Mobile support - Android
 [ ] Mobile support - iOS and windows phone
-[ ] video on Internet Exporer/Edge
+[x] video on Internet Exporer/Edge
 [ ] Smaller footprint

-[ ] Multi-resolution video (HD/non HD button)
+Please post suggestions using the issue function of GitHub.

 License
 -------

-TODO: DRAFT

-You can use this software in your private or company website for free, including modifying it to suit your needs, provided you keep our logo and the Bivrost button.
+There are two separate licenses to choose from:

+1. [The free license][92] - use for web sites that are non commercial
+2. [The paid license][93] - use for commercial web sites, one license per domain (contact [sales][94] for payment).

-If you want to remove or replace our branding or embed the player on a customers site, please [contact us for licensing][91].
+If you want to remove or replace our branding or are unsure about which license applies to you, please [contact us for help and additional licensing options][91].

-[91]:	TODO mailto:licensing
+[91]: TODO: mailto:licensing
+[92]: LICENSE-free.txt
+[93]: LICENSE-paid.txt
+[94]: TODO: mailto:sales